Virtual music festival to benefit independent Chicago music venues

 The virtual music festival features acts including bands with Chicago roots like the Smashing Pumpkins and Fall Out Boy, as well as Imagine Dragons and others.

-Fans can get access to the entire three day show which began earlier this afternoon for $20.
+Fans can get access to the entire three day show which began Friday afternoon for $20.
 For artists like Chamberlin, it's an opportunity to try to help the keep entire music industry viable.

 "It's important for us to band together and help each other.
 A high tide raises all boats," Chamberlin said.